3rd party sites have been selling my software without my knowledge, and that’s perfectly fine

 So what can you do?
 In my case the options are limited.
 I’ve reached out through their contact form and kindly asked that they remove all my original images and text from their website.
 Sure, they can sell my software and undercut my own prices, but I don’t have to make it easy for them to steal my content.

-When you consider their business model, they would certainly be well versed in all things GPL, and I have absolutely not doubt in my mind that they are fully aware stealing images and content falls outside the legal scope.
+When you consider their business model, I’d like to think they are well versed in all things GPL, and I have absolutely not doubt in my mind that they are fully aware stealing images and content falls outside the legal scope.
 So I guess they just hope nobody notices, and happily comply when the original developer makes some noise.
 What is that old saying?
 It’s better to ask for forgiveness than ask for permission.

 So far it looks like they have made a start in honouring this request, but I will check back to see if they follow through.